AbdelrahmanNasser1/loader-app/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests via [Karma].

-## Running end-to-end tests
+## Running code coverage

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `ng test --code-coverage` to execute the unit tests via [Karma], and to see your test coverage for app.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+It will generate a coverage folder for your web application Navigate to path of folder and run index.html to see your report.